HPI-Information-Systems/snowman/docs/basic_usage/configuring_analyses.md

 ![Invalid Configuration](../assets/invalid-configuration.png)

 !!! info
-    Pro tip: Every entity can be opened and edited by clicking on it's icon.
+    **Pro Tip:** Every entity can be opened and edited by clicking on it's icon.

 ## Next Step